- No comments

 If all of those nymphs start feeding right away, and if one bed bug completes a 45 day cycle in graduating from a nymph bed bug to an adult capable of reproducing, the math starts to get a lot worse.
 Using our example of 60 baby bed bugs being born, if half of them are females capable of becoming fertile adults, and, if the same half starts producing 2 eggs a day, then there will be 30 bed bugs producing 2 eggs a day.
 In another 40 days, the bad news occurs: 1,800 bed bugs have been born in about a 3 month period.

-In 2015 and 2016, we were quite often were finding these numbers of bed bugs in worst-case scenarios.
+In recent years, we were quite often were finding these numbers of bed bugs in worst-case scenarios.
 Even if an adult bed bug was not laying eggs every single day, we can often take an educated guess as to how long an infestation has been present by the number of bed bugs we’re finding, as well as the amount of bed bug droppings we’re seeing.
 When heavy infestations are present, we’ll often assume that the infestation usually took hold about 3-5 months before it was detected.